jrochkind/texts/search_compare/article.md

 ### EDS

-The EDS API presented a number of challenges, chief of which, was dealing with authentication.
+The EDS API presented a number of challenges, chief of which was dealing with authentication.
 While EDS is provided by the same vendor as the older more basic EBSCOHost 'traditional' API, EDS was in many ways more challenging to work with than EBSCOHost.
 The EDS API does offer some of the 'discovery' functions missing from EBSCOHost traditional API, but it lacks the granular citation metadata found in the EBSCOHost Traditional API product.

-In general, the API seems to be just barely/exactly enough to implement a near identical clone to the out-of-the-box EDS interface (and not even this without some difficulty).

 #### Notable features